len518/autocloud/README.md

 it is secured using basic authentication which is hardcoded for this demo project but it can be updated in the future.

+---
+## TODO list

-### things that can be added in the future:
+things that are still missing and can be added in the future

 The project is not production ready, depending on where we are planning to host it we can then create a CI/CD pipeline

-Improve authorization since it is now hardcoded into the index.ts file (user: admin, pass: admin)
+Improve authorization since it is now hardcoded into the index.ts file

-As the project grows we might need an IoC library, didn't use it on this project because it will take more time to build and it is not needed for the current size
+As the project grows we might need an IoC library to be able to replace any ETL step in runtime, didn't use it on this project because it will take more time to build and it is not needed for the current size

 Add git hooks to execute pre-commit checks for lint and prettier issues

+---
 ## Contribute

 To contribute first clone this project using